Professor Fanuel Tagwira Biography: Wife, Children, Education, Career -Pindula, Local Knowledge

 [[Category:Civil Servants]]

 Professor Fanuel Tagwira is a Zimbabwean academic and prominent civil servant.
-He was selected to become the third vice-chancellor of Africa University in 2007 and served until 2014.
+He was selected to become the third vice-chancellor of Africa University in April 2009 after serving in an interim capacity.
+He served as Africa University Vice-Chancellor until 2014.
 Professor Tagwira was appointed Permanent Secretary for Higher and Tertiary Education, Science and Technology Development in September 2018.

 Personal Details